Riding the Iron Ore Mauritania Train across the Sahara Desert in

 In the image below you can see the single-track iron ore train running right across the top of Mauritania.
 From Nouadhibou, on the coast, to M’Haoudat deep in the Sahara Desert.
 Generally speaking, most Mauritanians only ride the train to Choum, at roughly the halfway point.
 The only reason to go further than that would be if you work in the iron ores mines at the end of the line.

-How to Ride the Mauritania Iron Ore train through the Sahara
+How to Ride the Mauritania Iron Ore train through the Sahara; Step By Step

-The train journey itself runs every single day of the yea.
+The train journey itself runs every single day of the year.
 And it’s the longest train in the world at 2.5km long.
-Despite Mauritania being quite poor, they are rich in natural minerals with Iron Ore being one of the largest exports.
+Despite Mauritania being quite poor, they are rich in natural minerals with Iron Ore being the largest export.

 From Choum, you wait around until around 6 pm/sunset by the train tracks.
 The train runs every single day, so don’t lose hope.
 It’s frequently late.
 But equally, don’t go wandering.
 Once the train arrives in Choum, it only stays for around ten minutes or so.
 So you have to choose your carriage quickly, get your backpacks and blankets read and throw everything on the top of the iron ore.
 Quickly make your ‘bed’ for the night and get ready for the experience.
 There’s very little time to waste.